 Dambulla Cave Temple

-History of Dambulla cave temple
+History of the Dambulla cave temple

-Dates back to 1st century BC, at the time of the temple was initialized, it was a centuries old monastery where enlightened Buddhist monks meditated, studied and preached Buddhism.
-Cave had the perfectly shaped rock boulder leaning forward making a huge cave over 100 meters long, 25 meters wide and 7 meters in height.
-A drip line was initially carved to preserve the interiors and meditating monks from rain water.
-Main entrances were gabled and arch colonnaded.
-This provides temple a unique, designated, sacred and spiritual exterior.
+Dates back to 1st century BC, at the time of the temple, was initialized, it was a centuries-old monastery where enlightened Buddhist monks meditated, studied, and preached Buddhism.
+Cave had the perfectly shaped rock boulder leaning forward making a huge cave over 100 meters long, 25 meters wide, and 7meters in height.
+In the first place, a drip line was carved to preserve the interiors and meditating monks from rainwater.
+The main entrances were gabled and arch colonnaded.
+This provides the temple a unique, designated, sacred, and spiritual exterior.

-Dambulla cave temple was recognized as a UNESCO World heritage site since 1991.
-This is mainly due to the arts which are known as best preserved cave arts in the entire World.
+Dambulla cave temple was recognized as a UNESCO World Heritage site in 1991.
+This is mainly due to the arts which are known as best-preserved cave arts in the entire World.
 Dates from 2nd to 1st century BC, King Walagamba of Anuradhapura ( 1st reign: 104 -103 BC / 2nd reign: 89 -76 BC ) converted this monastery to a temple of the state.
-It was an interesting lesson, where King had to escape from his northern Kingdom of Anuradhapura to inland Dambulla area due continuous genocidal attacks from south Indian clans.
-The monks lived in this cave during that period have majorly assisted the king in providing shelter and protection.
+It was an interesting lesson, where King had to escape from his northern Kingdom of Anuradhapura to the inland Dambulla area due to continuous genocidal attacks from south Indian clans.
+The monks who lived in this cave during that period have majorly assisted the king in providing shelter and protection.

-15 years later, with the large influence from Buddhist monks and Sinhalese people, king overthrew the Tamil chiefs, re-claiming the throne and never forgot the cave and monks he was once protected, sheltered and helped by in uniting the locals against invaders.
+15 years later, with the large influence from Buddhist monks and Sinhalese people, the king overthrew the Tamil chiefs, re-claiming the throne, and never forgot the cave and monks he was once protected, sheltered, and helped by in uniting the locals against invaders.
 Since then, many succeeded kings sponsored the temple in adding re-instating the paintings and statues.
-King Nishankamalla of Polonnaruwa kingdom was highlighted due to his major devotion of 70 Buddha statues to the temple during his reign in 1190 AD; 1200 years from temple’s first establishment.
-The gabled entrances, arched colonnades were added during the Kandyan Kingdom in 15th century and ceiling paints, statue paints were also re-stored.
+King Nishankamalla of Polonnaruwa kingdom was highlighted due to his major devotion of 70 Buddha statues to the temple during his reign in 1190 AD; 1200 years from the temple’s first establishment.
+The gabled entrances, arched colonnades were added during the Kandyan Kingdom in the 15th century and ceiling paints, statue paints were also restored.